duojs/duo/Readme.md

 Browserify is a great project and if it's working well for you then you should keep using it.

 Duo's scope is much more ambitious.
 Duo aims to be your go-to asset pipeline for Node.js.
-Much like Sprockets for Ruby users.
+Much in the same way that [Sprockets](https://github.com/sstephenson/sprockets) is for the Ruby community.

-Browserify's reliance on NPM leads to some big issues:
+Furthermore, Browserify's dependence on NPM to deliver it's packages leads to some big issues:

 - naming is a hassle (how many different kinds of tooltips are there?).
-- private modules require a privacy NPM server which is a nightmare to setup and host.
+- private modules require a privacy NPM server
-- ensuring your team has push access to each component is always a pain.
+- ensuring your team has push access to each module is always a pain.
 If someone leaves, this becomes even harder.

-By using Github as your package manager, all of these issues just disappear.
+By using Github as your package manager all of these issues just disappear.

 ## Community